- Art & Architecture

 Sheema Kermani is a classical dancer, teacher, theatre practitioner, and women’s rights activist.
 She is founder and head of Tehrik-e-Niswan, an organisation dedicated to improving women’s rights in Pakistan by raising awareness through the use of dance and the performing arts.

-Asif Farrukhi is an author, critic, and translator.
+Asif Farrukhi was an author, critic, and translator.
 He was educated at Dow Medical College, Karachi, and Harvard University, USA.
-He is known for his short stories, essays, and collections of short fiction.
-He contributes regularly to the English language press.
-Two of his adaptations have been staged in Karachi.
-He is editor of Duniyazad, a literary Urdu journal.
+He was known for his short stories, essays, and collections of short fiction.
+He was editor of Duniyazad, a literary Urdu journal.
 For his distinguished work, he was awarded the Prime Minister’s Literary Award by the Pakistan Academy of Letters in 1997 and the Tamgha-i-Imtiaz by the Government of Pakistan.